saketvikram/deep-learning/README.md

-# The resources for understanding and applying deep learniing for correct set of problems
+# The resources for understanding and applying deep learning for correct set of problems